ARGOeu/argo-accounting/website/docs/api/metric_definition.md

 ```

-### [GET]  - Fetch all Metric Definitions
+### [GET]  - Fetch all the Metric Definitions

-You can fetch all Metric Definitions, that exist to the accounting system.
+You can also fetch all the Metric Definitions that exist to the accounting system.

-A list of Metric Definitions can be fetched by executing the following request:

 ```
 GET /accounting-system/metric-definitions